 After going to the doctor I found out that I had a very rare rash called Pruritic urticarial papules and plaques of pregnancy (PUPPP) What is PUPPS you ask?
 It is a rash that about 1% of pregnant woman get and even less get it as bad as I did.
 For me nothing took the itch away (NOTHING) until the baby is born.
 I took a oatmeal bath about 10 times a day, that would only help for about 5 min then the itch was back.
 I bought everything and anything that I could find that I thought or read would help.
 The steroid pill the doctor gave me did not help.
 Did not take the rash away.
 I was still miserable.

 At this time it was Thanksgiving, I was only 34 weeks pregnant so I went home (Kerrville) to spend time with my family.
-When I got back to San Antonio I went back to the doctors office because the PUPPS had done nothing but spreed and gotten worse.
+When I got back, I went back to the doctors office because the PUPPS had done nothing but spreed and gotten worse.
 My arms, stomach, back, legs everywhere except my hands and face covered with this rash that not only itched like crazy but now was hot.
+I had such bad urge to call an online pharmacy UK to get a pain killer, but I knew it was something my doctor had to diagnose.
 Hot to the point that I was walking around with may arms out like a robot.
 I will not say her name but my Doctor which I liked up until this moment told me.
 In her words “you are having this baby tonight” (I was 35 weeks pregnant) that my baby had a 50/50 chance of serving inside of me.
 YEP she told me that!
 So of course I (being a first time mother) was freaking out.
 I was a scared first time mom who was told her baby might not make it.
 I thank God my sister-n-law was there with me.
 The Doctor decided she wanted to send me back to my specialist to have an amniocentesis to see if my baby boy wold survive outside of the womb.

 When I get to the specialist what does she tell me?
 I told her what my doctor had said about my baby having a 50/50 chance of surviving and her words were “there is no way my Doctor told me this because it was not true”.
 Talk about one furious mama… I did the stupid test, he was not ready so we waited 2.5 more weeks and set the date to have an induction.

 The day was Dec.
 16 when I checked into the hospital and lets just say this part was not fun at all, I was in labor for about 17 hours and pushed for about 1.5.
 My nurse without asking me turned off my epidural right when I started pushing so by the time he decided to show his face I felt everything, I mean every little heart ranching rip.
-I needed 28 stitches by the time it was all said and done.
-Which the doctor did not give me a local or anything.
+I needed 28 stitches by the time it was all said and done, but the doctor did not give me a local or anything.
 Talk about the worst pain I have ever felt and at that she (the doctor) told me to “stop moving” and to “suck it up that I had an epidural and it should not be hurting”.
-Even when I told her it was not working!
-I will never forget the look on my moms face.
+I’m not surprised why some people are scared of the doctor, I empathize with them!
+After that incident, I will never forget the look on my mom’s face.